 After registering for classes you have 24 hours to pay in full or enroll in the Nelnet/FACTS Payment Plan.
 Failure to pay in full or enroll in Nelnet/FACTS will result in your classes being dropped.
-Find additional information at www.kellogg.edu and click on "FACTS."
+Find additional information on the FACTS page at www. kellogg.edu.